elevator-214/elevator-monitor/readme.md

+## Introduction

+Use three cameras to monitor some behaviors on the walking elevator.

+Including:

+- Traffic statistics
+- Passenger&Large Object Retention Detection  on  escalator floor board
+- Human Keypoints Extraction and Tracking in elevator
+- Detection of object sticking out of handrail

 This project is implemented in C++ and uses QT for interface interaction.
 Just a student project made by a total newb ,so feel free to ask and don’t expect too much.
 Test on Jetson Xavier.
 It should also work on ubuntu x86/64.

 ## TO DO LIST

 - [✔] Detect the heads by YOLOv3-tiny
 - [✔] Tracking the human heads by Kalman Filter and Hungarian match
 - [✔] Human retention detection on escalator floor board